-The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in July 2015 and May 2015.
+The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in July 2015 and May 2015.
 The FZ300 is a fixed lens compact, while the G7 is a mirrorless interchangeable lens camera.
-The cameras are based on a 1/2.3-inch (FZ300) and a Four Thirds sensor.
-The FZ300 has a resolution of 12 megapixel, whereas the G7 provides 15.8 MP.
+The cameras are based on a 1/2.3-inch (FZ300) and a Four Thirds (G7) sensor.
+The FZ300 has a resolution of 12 megapixels, whereas the G7 provides 15.8 MP.

 An illustration of the physical size and weight of the Panasonic FZ300 and the Panasonic G7 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the FZ300 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably smaller (11 percent) than the Panasonic FZ300.
 It is worth mentioning in this context that the FZ300 is splash and dust resistant, while the G7 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ300 has a lens built in, whereas the G7 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the G7 and their specifications in the Micro Four Thirds Lens Catalog.